 Believe trust and obey

-To summarise the Canonization of the Bible is vital, so that we know that we can believe, trust and obey the Bible as written by God Himself, by inspiring 40 men to write His words down, over a period of many years, because He loved us and desires that we will come to know and love Him, and be accepted into His family.
+To summarize, the canonization of the Bible is vital, so that we know that we can believe, trust and obey the Bible as written by God Himself, by inspiring about 40 men to write His words down, over a period of many years, because He loved us and desires that we will come to know and love Him, and be accepted into His family.

 How does this Bible passage speak to you?
 Please share your thoughts below!